zammad/zammad-admin-documentation/system/data-privacy.rst

    .. figure:: /images/system/data-privacy/delete-organization-option.png
       :alt: Deleting an organization via the user deletion dialog
       :align: center
-      :width: 50%
+      :width: 60%

-   (If this option does not appear, make sure there are no pending deletion tasks for other customers from this organization.)
+   If this option does not appear, make sure there are no pending deletion tasks for other customers from this organization.

 Step 2: Monitor deletion job status
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^